Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ## Use cases

 * A provider may want to ask extra information from his consumer to be able to correctly provision his request.
-For example, when a consumer wants to access a resource or create credentials, the definition of the access or credentials may require extra parameters.
+For example, when a consumer wants to subscribe, access a resource or create credentials, the definition of the subscription, access or credentials may require extra parameters.
 * A provider may want to send back extra information to the consumer.
 For example, credential information or public keys, etc.

 In both cases, a schema definition based on **react-jsonschema-form** must be implemented.
 This schema is used to convey the information from the consumer to the provider (`schema`) and from provider to consumer (`provision`).

+{{< alert title="Note" color="primary" >}}
+For the subscription screen, there is no `provision` schema available.
+{{< /alert >}}

 By default when using Discovery Agents, the extra information is integrated when the agent discovers APIs based on the security type of the API (APIKey / OAuth - internal / OAuth - external).